Vauxhall Corsa Review 2023

 The Corsa is offered with petrol, diesel or electric power, but most will choose the zesty three-cylinder 1.2-litre 100PS petrol, which is identical to the 1.2 PureTech engine found in the Peugeot 208.

 It’s one of the best petrol engines on sale today and is packed with lots of low and medium range urge for relaxed cruising, nippy acceleration and generally easy manners.
-It works wonderfully well in the Corsa, with 0-62mph taking around nine seconds and advertised economy peaking at a respectable 52mpg.
+It works wonderfully well in the Corsa, with advertised economy peaking in the mid-50s per gallon.

 All versions of the Vauxhall Corsa are generously equipped as standard.
 Even entry-level models get LED headlights, 16-inch alloy wheels and touchscreen infotainment with Apple CarPlay and Android Auto compatibility as standard.